Pneumothorax

 • Distended neck veins

-• Immediate management: needle decompression or finger thoracostomy
+Immediate management: chest decompression with needle decompression or finger thoracostomy

 • Latest recommended site: 4th/5th intercostal space, mid-axillary line